Medically Reviewed

 Laguna Treatment Center in Aliso Viejo, California, provides MAT and combines behavioral therapies with medications to treat opioid use disorders and alcohol use disorders.

-Recovery First Treatment Center in Hollywood, Florida offers naltrexone and other pharmacotherapies alongside of counseling and behavioral therapy.
+Recovery First Treatment Center in Hollywood, Florida offers naltrexone and other pharmacotherapies alongside counseling and behavioral therapy.

 AdCare Treatment Centers in Rhode Island not only offers standard alcohol and opioid detox protocols, but they also offer enhanced MAT protocols for individuals struggling with opioid use disorder.
-MAT protocols may include treatment with naltrexone/Vivitrol, Suboxone maintenance therapy, and methadone maintenance treatment.
+MAT protocols may include treatment with naltrexone/Vivitrol, Suboxone maintenance therapy, or methadone maintenance treatment.
 These MAT protocols can be initiated during inpatient treatment.

 Oxford Treatment Center, located in Etta, Mississippi, Oxford Treatment Center utilizes a combination of therapy and medications to treat substance use disorders, in particular, alcohol and opioid use disorders.
-Oxford offers Vivitrol (extended release naltrexone), which helps to prevent relapses in individuals struggling with these disorders.
+Oxford offers Vivitrol (extended-release naltrexone), which helps to prevent relapses in individuals struggling with these disorders.

 Greenhouse Treatment Center, located in Grand Prairie, Texas, treats alcohol use disorders and opioid use disorders using therapy and medications through MAT.